 A rockcress

 Mt.
-Shasta above a layer of smoke that mostly hid Black Butte (post).
-Mt.
-Eddy (post) is the snowy peak to the right.
+Shasta above a layer of smoke that mostly hid Black Butte (

 I think these peaks are a mix of the Russian Wilderness in the forefront and Trinity Alps behind.
 Bruce correct me if I am wrong on that :).